KoHomerHu/bayes-opt-exp/README.md

 ## TO-DO

 - [ ] Implementation of more efficient knowledge gradient
-- [ ] Implementation of entropy search
+- [ ] Implementation of predicted entropy search